 New moms already have plenty to think about.
 Mastitis shouldn’t be one of them.
 The good news?
 It doesn’t have to be.

-Read on to find out exactly what mastitis is, how to tell if you have mastitis, what to do if you get mastitis, and how to prevent mastitis in the future (yes, it’s totally possible!).
+Read on to find out exactly what mastitis is, how to tell if you have this condition, what to do if you develop it, and how to prevent it in the future (yes, it’s totally possible!).

 What is Mastitis?